AmberForrester/QuickGist/README.md

 - **Quick Copy to Clipboard:** Copy summaries to your clipboard for sharing or storing, creating easily access to your summarized content.
 - **Delete Functionality:** Keep your history organized by deleting individual summaries with a single click, using an intuitive close icon.
 - **Optimized API Requests with RTK Query:** Leverage Redux Toolkit (RTK) Query for efficient, conditional API requests that only fire when needed, optimizing data retrieval and app performance.

-...and much more, including well structured code architecture and high resuability for seamless feature expansion!

 <p align="right">(<a href="#readme-top">top of page</a>)</p>